-In an effort to support this vision, VMware and EMC are currently forming a new organization called the Pivotal Initiative to address this issue.
+In an effort to support this vision, VMware and EMC are currently forming a new organization called the the pivotal initiative to address this issue.

 Essentially, this community develops solutions based on problems in the open market, which is similar to the Challenge.gov where government challenges industry to solve specific problems for a financial reward.